Wei-1/Legit/README.md

 Output is necessary for a Legit function.

-A function always need to return something. `Out: ;` is not Legit.
+A function always need to return something. `Out: ;` is NOT Legit.

 Output can return a mathametical operation of some variables.